Rambatino/gowatch/README.md

 Tell gowatch what type of files you want watching, and then what you want to execute when those files change.
 There are other options out there, but the aim of this is to be as simple and all encompassing as possible.

+## Why

+I had a bad time trying out all the other (many) different CLIs for acieving this.
+This is super simple and easy to setup.

 ## How to install

 Via homebrew: